 If you a Rhode Island resident and want to register to vote, click here.

-I was born on November 18, 1983.
+I was born in the early 1980s.
 I didn’t come from money, and my family always had to work hard to get by.
 My mother, Beth, taught biology in the public schools, and my father, Seth, built septic systems.
 As the oldest of three children, it often fell to me to look after myself and keep an eye on my siblings.
 I attended public high school and started waiting tables when I was fourteen.

 Growing up, I quickly learned the value of hard work.
 But I also learned that hard work, when paired with good public options, is what really enables people to succeed.
 It was my public education that would help me get the scholarships that made college and then graduate school possible.